swarrington1/swarrington1.github.io/_pages/cv.md

 Awards
 ======
 * First Place Poster Prize for the MRC IMPACT DTP Student Symposium poster competition.
 October 2019
-* UoN Graduate School, supporting the visit to Anticevic Lab, starting a collaborative project on exploring the stability of multivariate statistical methods.
+* UoN Graduate School Flexible Funding, supporting the visit to Anticevic Lab, starting a collaborative project on exploring the stability of multivariate statistical methods.
 March-May 2019
 * ISMRM New Entrant Stipend to attend the 2018 Joint Annual Meeting ISMRM-ESMRMB.
 June 2018
 * MRC Supplementary Funding, funding to attend the HCP 2018 Course: Exploring the Human Connectome.
 March 2018
 * IPEM funding awarded to cover expenses for STEM for Britain 2017.
 March 2017